weglot/integration-hooks/README.md

 Script to automatically inject _hreflang_ tags and snippets into all pages into your Webflow or Squarespace website

+### NOTE:

+Before running this script, please be aware that any existing text/scripts inside your Webflow or Squarespace page headers will be overwritten.

 ### Requirements

 `node >=10`